ursho2552/bern3d_tools/bayesian_optimization/README.md

 To use the Bayesian optimization module, adapt the config file to fit your simulation; see examples for Bern3D_F90 (config.yaml) and Bern3D_V3 (config_bern3d_v3.yaml).

+Make sure that the `bern3d_template` directory only contains the compiled model and input files needed to run the model.
+You should be able to successfully run the model using only this directory.
+In case you are using Bern3D_V3, the parent directory should also contain the `input` directory with all the model contents needed before compilation.
+Furthermore, make sure all the files needed are present prior to running the optimizer (e.g., add the `missing.dat` file manually).

 Next, on the terminal run

 ```